MarkovSergii/w-debug/README.md

 # w-debug
-Simple tool for debug and view change values
+Simple tool for debuging and tracking changes in values